System for Cross-domain Identity Management (SCIM) for Insomnia

 • New users aren’t provisioned from the identity provider.

-If the token refresh fails, you must manually refresh the token from the SCIM settings:
+You must manually refresh the token from the SCIM settings:

 1. In the Insomnia web app, navigate to Enterprise Controls > SCIM.